insdaguirre/InstaBot_ChromeExtension/README.md

    - **For Unfollowing:** Navigate to your own following page
 4. **Open Extension:** Click the extension icon in Chrome
 5. **Follow/Unfollow:** Enter count to follow or select batch to unfollow
-6. **Automated Actions:** The extension performs the actions with smart delays
+6. **Automated Actions:** The extension performs the actions with smart delays and private account detection

 ---